OUR HISTORY

 The original GOODTIME ran 1924 – 1938 and was run by the Cleveland and Buffalo Transit Company (A.k.a.
 C & B Line).
 This vessel was originally the City of Detroit II.
 Built in the city of it’s name in 1889, she was 286’6″ x 70’3″ and was designed at 1,919 gross tons.
 The ship’s “run” was Cleveland to Cedar Point.
 She made 1,214 round trips and 1,220 Moonlight cruises before closing in September 1938 and being finally scrapped in 1941.

-The GOODTIME II, a family owned and operated business started its operations in 1958 – Vince and Herbert Fryan are the Founders.
+The GOODTIME, a family owned and operated business started its operations in 1958 – Vince and Herbert Fryan are the Founders.
 They continued to keep alive the name and created a new tradition of providing safe sailing’s of the Cleveland Lakefront and Cuyahoga River area, and has rightfully become an institution to the city of Cleveland.
+In 1960, they had the GOODTIME II built in Erie, PA.
 GOODTIME’S “Cuyahoga River Tour” has become a “staple” in the educational field trip option of ALL School districts within a seventy mile radius of Cleveland and a “top” city tour while visiting Cleveland.
 Guests range from local residents to the famous from far, far away.
 Distinguished guests from around the globe become “passengers” while sightseeing during a stay at the world-renowned Cleveland Clinic.
 Celebrities include the late Peter Jennings, Halle Berry, Willard Scott, Chuck Norris, Drew Carey, Robert Redford, Cleveland Television Anchors & Sports figures alike.

 In 1984, Vince and Herbert Fryan, sold the Company to Capt.
 Jim Fryan, Vince’s son.
 Twenty – six years after the “resurrection” of the Name GOODTIME, it was about to undergo a dramatic change.
 This change included added trips, several cosmetic improvements, and a new perspective on the business at hand.